 Indian Nose hike is a must-do when visiting Lake Atitlan.
 The views are absolutely incredible and it is such an amazing experience to see the sunrise over the lake.

 For this hike I highly, highly recommend having a guide.
+In fact, I don’t think this hike would be manageable without one.
 While this hike is totally safe with a guide, I would not have felt safe embarking on this hike on my own.
-In addition to the risk of being robbed on the path, without a guide you could very easily get lost on the trail in the dark.
+In addition to the risk of being robbed on the path (this almost exclusively happens when you don’t have a guide), without a local guide you could very easily get lost on the trail in the dark.

 When you book a guided sunrise hike up Indian Nose, your guide will meet you at your hotel around 4am, and in the dark hours of the morning you will hike up the mountain to see the sunrise over the lake.
 The hike is only about 30 minutes each way, so it’s definitely doable for most travelers.
 However, keep in mind that it is very steep.